19hours/sg-statutes/Acts/Statistics Act.md

 3.

-Management Information and Research Branch of the Ministry of Education.
+Research and Management Information Division of the Ministry of Education.

+[S 454/2016 wef 01/10/2016]

 4. [Deleted by S 151/2010]